linsyking/CanvasHelper2/Readme.md

 ## Configure CanvasHelper

+If you want to use the frontend on your server, goto: [here](https://yydbxx.cn/canvashelper/).
+(Site might be changed in the future)

-Goto [CanvasHelper2-conf](https://github.com/linsyking/CanvasHelper2-conf) for more details.
+Otherwise, goto [CanvasHelper2-conf](https://github.com/linsyking/CanvasHelper2-conf) for more details.

 ## Host static files

+If you want to see the result without hosting HTML files, you can directly goto [here](https://yydbxx.cn/canvashelper/dashboard/).

 You can use any http server you like to host the static html file.